Gil Eanes: Early life

-He joined the service of Prince Henry's expeditions in 1433, when the Infante entrusted him with a vessel and crew, in order to attempt to round Cape Bojador, a cape impassable with their level of knowledge and equipment.
+Expeditions South Of Bojadour

+Gil Eanes was one of many men enlisted by Prince Henry the Navigator in the effort to round Cape Bojadour, then the limit of the known world.
+In 1433, the twelfth year of such attempts, Prince Henry gave Eanes a ship and a mission to go past Cape Bojadour to discover what lay beyond, something which none of the previous explorers had successfully pulled off.
+Cape Bojadour in addition to being the edge of the known world at the time was characterized by shallow reefs extending well offshore, strong winds, and strong waves which would make passing the obstacle close to shore nearly impossible.

 Sailing from Lagos, Portugal, Eanes made an unknown number of voyages along the west coast of Africa, before being driven west towards the Canary Islands.
 In the islands he captured some natives and returned with them as captives to Sagres, excusing his failure by recounting the dangers of the trip.
 His return was greeted with reserve and coldness in the court of Prince Henry, who had expected the navigator to succeed in rounding the Cape.
 Eanes hoped to return to favour in the following year, if the Prince would favour him with a second expedition.
-In 1434, his barquentine-caravel and crew was able to sail beyond Cape Bojador and return to Sagres via a volta do mar, reporting the conditions of the water, land and ease of navigation beyond the Cape, and bringing with him some wild roses to prove that they had succeeded in their expedition.
-The discovery of a passable route around Cape Bojador marked the beginning of the Portuguese exploration of Africa.
+In 1434, his barquentine-caravel and crew was able to sail beyond Cape Bojador and return to Sagres via a volta do mar, a circular sea current that required ships to pass far from the coast and navigate back successfully.
+Upon his return he would report the conditions of the water, land and ease of navigation beyond the Cape, and bringing with him some wild roses to prove that they had succeeded in their expedition.
+The discovery of a passable route around Cape Bojador, as well as the successful return from deep into the Atlantic Ocean marked the beginning of the Portuguese exploration of Africa.

-Eanes made another voyage, with Afonso Gonçalves Baldaia, in 1435.
+Eanes made another voyage, with Afonso Gonçalves Baldaia, in 1435 who sailed alongside Eanes' ship in a second ship.
 They sailed about 30 leagues (144 km), or even 50 leagues (240 km) south of Cape Bojador and reached the African coast.
 Although they did not discover any inhabitants immediately, they did find traces of a human presence, during a voyage that was considered favourable.
 They named the bay in which they anchored Angra dos Ruivos (Cove of Reds), for the abundance of fish (resembling gurnets) that they caught in the waters.